Summit Slack channel invite link here

-The organiser’s main responsibility is to create the most effective and productive working session environment for the participants.
+The organizer’s primary responsibility is to create the most effective and productive working session environment for the participants.

-The organiser’s main duties cover Working Session content & outcomes.
-The energy you bring to your working session will greatly impact its success.
+The organizer’s main duties cover Working Session content & outcomes.
+The energy you bring to your working session will significantly impact its success.

-How should I prepare for the session I’m organising?
+How should I prepare for the session I’m organizing?

-As the organiser, you should have a clear idea of what will happen during the Working Session, as this will allow each session to create something tangible and actionable.
+As the organizer, you should have a clear idea of what will happen during the Working Session, as this will allow each session to create something tangible and actionable.

-Working Session organisers should create detailed action plans and to-dos lists that are easy to pick up and start contributing to (we recommend you use GitHub Issues and Projects).
+Working Session organizers should create detailed action plans and to-dos lists that are easy to pick up and start contributing to (we recommend you use GitHub Issues and Projects).

 Please don’t wait for the Summit to start thinking/sharing/working on either your Working Session or its outcomes.
-God preparation and planning will help to ensure productivity and dynamism.
+Proper preparation and planning will help to ensure productivity and dynamism.

 What resources and support will be available to me?